The goal is to prevent eggs from traveling from the ovaries to the uterus, so you can’t get pregnant.

 How Effective Is It?

-Tubal ligation and tubal implants are almost -- but not quite -- 100% effective.
+Tubal ligation is almost -- but not quite -- 100% effective.
 There is a slight risk of becoming pregnant after tubal ligation.
 That can happen if the tubes grow back together, which is very rare.

 Can I Get My Tubes Untied if I Change My Mind?